grafana/k6-example-woocommerce/README.md

 `main.js`

-The "master" script, where k6 `options` would be set, and the script called as part of `k6 run` (see Usage below).
+The entry script, where k6 `options` would be set, and the script called as part of `k6 run` (see Usage below).
 Its `export default function` determines what the VUs will run.

 `navigateHomepage.js`